 Guests will enter The London resort via a grand plaza that will lead visitors and hotel guests through “the High Street” which will feature shops, hotels, a convention centre and a “first-class” water park.

 The Studios will be where guests start their journey.
 A gritty, modern-day warehouse district, The Studios will practically roar with the exhilarating thrills of big blockbuster features, and feature a winning combination of explosive action, high-octane car chases and high stakes espionage.

 The Woods will be an enchanted realm where the boundary between reality and fantasy dissolve and springtime reigns eternal.
 Both the young and young-at-heart will be invited to step through the pages of a storybook and embark on an adventure which puts a fresh spin on fables and fairy tales.

-From The Woods, guests’ journey will continue into The Kingdom, a realm of swords, sorcery, dragons and legend.
+The Kingdom will be a realm of swords, sorcery, dragons and legend.
 A place where England is a dark and ancient land, a place of threatening and imposing castles and mystical Arthurian legends.

-A land of giant creatures, mythical beasts and adventures at the crossroads of imaginations and reality await in The Isles.
+The Isles will be a land of giant creatures, mythical beasts and adventures at the crossroads of imaginations and reality.
 Jaw dropping architecture will combine with magnificent rides and 21st century technology.

-The past starts to blend with the future in The Jungle.
+The Jungle is where the past starts to blend with the future.
 Ancient ruins of a long-lost civilisation are seen pushing up through the treetops.
 An overgrown environment, full of ancient secrets, strange mystical artefact and surprising discoveries will be transported to the present by inquisitive explorers.

-Dedicated to futuristic experiences, alien encounters, and big thrill rides, The Starport is the final of the six lands.
+The Starport will be dedicated to futuristic experiences, alien encounters, and big thrill rides.
 A bustling 23rd century landing zone, it will launch visitors into thrilling science-fiction adventures, leaving them mesmerised at things that should be impossible but are not.